mvysny/mvysny.github.io/_posts/2024-9-6-vaadin-servlet-auto-loading.md

 yet the app apparently works and requests are handled at `/*`.
 There is a Spring magic which configures Spring Dispatcher Servlet to dispatch requests accordingly.

+### Registration with DispatcherServlet

+`VaadinServletConfiguration.vaadinUiForwardingHandlerMapping()`
+creates a `HandlerMapping` which forwards all requests to `vaadinUiForwardingController()` which is a `ServletForwardingController` forwarding requests to the `vaadinServlet()` bean.

+The mapping places almost highest in the list of mappings, which means that it's almost a guarantee `DispatcherServlet` will forward requests to this mapping.

 See the documentation above for other Spring-related stuff.